aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/NativeAOTFunction-FSharp/template/src/BlueprintBaseName.1/Readme.md

 ## Native AOT

-Native AOT is a feature of .NET 7 that compiles .NET assemblies into a single native executable.
+Native AOT is a feature that compiles .NET assemblies into a single native executable.
 By using the native executable the .NET runtime is not required to be installed on the target platform.
 Native AOT can significantly improve Lambda cold starts for .NET Lambda functions.
 This project enables Native AOT by setting the .NET `PublishAot` property in the .NET project file to `true`.
 The `StripSymbols` property is also set to `true` to strip debugging symbols from the deployed executable to reduce the executable's size.